Kujava Radinović

 Kujava Radinović (Кујава Радиновић) was the second wife of King Stephen Ostoja of Bosnia and as such she was Queen of Bosnia from 1399 to 1404 and again from 1409 to 1415.
-She was the daughter of the nobleman Radin Jablanić.
+She could be originating from the Pavlović-Radinović noble house, maybe even a daughter of the nobleman Radin Jablanić.

 Consort and Queen mother

 Kujava married King Stjepan Ostoja Kotromanić in 1399, shortly after he repudiated his first wife, Queen Vitača.
 Ostoja gained support of the noble family of Radinović-Pavlović by marrying Kujava, as they were closely related to the new queen consort.
 Kujava was first cousin of duke Pavle Radinović.
 Kujava is first mentioned as queen in a charter dating from 5 February 1399.
 Queen Kujava resided in Bobovac along with her husband and son, Stjepan Ostojić.
 When her husband was deposed by the powerful Bosnian nobility in 1404, he left Bobovac and fled to Hungary, but Kujava and Stjepan remained in Bosnia.
 The crown was given to Kujava's nephew, King Tvrtko II.
 Tvrtko II himself was deposed in 1409 when Kujava's husband returned from exile and resumed the throne.

 Queen Kujava's marriage started falling apart in 1415.
 Duke Pavle Radinović, Kujava's cousin, was killed in a plot set by Kujava's husband.
 The authorities of the Republic of Ragusa were informed that the Queen of Bosnia was concerned for her future due to her relation to Pavle.
 Duke Hrvoje Vukčić Hrvatinić died soon after, leaving behind a wealthy widow, Jelena Nelipčić.
 Seizeing the opportunity, Ostoja divorced Kujava and married the widowed duchess Jelena.
 His complicity in the plot and murder of Pavle Radinović outraged the magnates, who sharply denounced him at the stanak.
 The 16th century Ragusan historian Mavro Orbini wrote that even his son sided against him, resenting the treatment of his mother and the union with Jelena.

 In 1418, Kujava's former husband died and their son was elected king.
 Kujava was now recognized as queen mother and suddenly became very influential and powerful, de facto ruling along with her son.
 Her son's short reign was marked by Queen Kujava's conflicts with Queen Jelena.
 Their conflicts stopped in the summer of 1419, when Stephen imprisoned his stepmother.
 Jelena died under suspicious circumstances in 1422.